AC ChievoVerona

-Following the club's exclusion from professional football in 2021, Chievo is solely running as a youth team for the current 2021–22 season.
-The club was excluded from professional football because of financial problems.
+Associazione Calcio ChievoVerona, commonly referred to as ChievoVerona or simply Chievo ([ˈkjɛːvo], [ˈkjeːvo]), is an Italian football club named after and representing Chievo, a suburb of 4,500 inhabitants in Verona, Veneto.
+It is owned since 2024 by the team's former captain Sergio Pellissier, representing a group of almost 800 stakeholders created through a crowdfunding program - the first case in Italian football.
+The team plays in the Serie D, the fourth level of Italian football.

+The club was founded in 1929 and refounded two times during its history in 1948 and 2024.
+It is the only football team coming from the lowest level of Italian football succeeding in climbing the whole amateur and professional pyramid until reaching Serie A for the first time in 2001–02 and European competitions the year after.
+It currently plays at the Stadio Aldo Olivieri.

+During its years as a professional club, Chievo shared the 38,402-seat Stadio Marcantonio Bentegodi stadium with its cross-town rivals Hellas Verona.

 History

 Early years

 The team was founded in 1929 by a small number of football fans from Chievo, a Verona frazione.
-Initially the club was not officially affiliated to the Italian Football Federation (FIGC), but nonetheless played several amateur tournament and friendly matches under the denomination O.N.D.
-Chievo, a title imposed by the fascist regime.
+Initially, the club was not officially affiliated to the Italian Football Federation (FIGC), but nonetheless played several amateur tournaments and friendly matches under the denomination Opera Nazionale Dopolavoro Chievo, a title imposed by the fascist regime.
 The club's formal debut in an official league was on 8 November 1931.
 The team colours at the time were blue and white.
 Chievo disbanded in 1936, however, due to economic woes but returned to play in 1948 after World War II, being registered in the regional league of Seconda Divisione (Second Division).
 In 1957, the team moved to the field "Carlantonio Bottagisio", where they played until 1986.
 In 1959, after the restructuring of the football leagues, Chievo was admitted to play the Seconda Categoria (Second Category), a regional league placed next-to-last in the Italian football pyramid.
-That year, Chievo changed its name to Cardi Chievo, after a new sponsor, and was quickly promoted to the Prima Categoria, from which it experienced its first-ever relegation in 1962.
+That year, Chievo changed its name to Cardi Chievo after a new sponsor and was quickly promoted to the Prima Categoria, from which it experienced its first-ever relegation in 1962.